piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/index.md

 		<td>
 {{ en.RDM }} uses the Dropbox API to retrieve the XML file from the configured repository.

-For more information, please consult our [Dropbox](/rdm/mac/data-sources/data-sources-types/dropbox/) topic.
+For more information, please consult [Dropbox](/rdm/mac/data-sources/data-sources-types/dropbox/).
 		</td>
 		<td>
 Pros: